MevlutArslan/neural-networks-from-scratch/README.md

 The version on the main branch does not come with any performance optimizations, its priority was/is readability and understandability.
 If you want a more performant version or want to see how neural networks can be optimized take a look at the branch 'optimized-branch'.

 * It only supports batch processing.
+* It doesn't have the latest changes I have on the main branch, I will be migrating the changes slowly overtime.

 It has the following optimizations:
 1. Optimized Memory access